 - Eases gas and bloating after certain meals

 - Helps the body to expel irritants after food poisoning (SIBO is often triggered after a bout of food poisoning)

 Activated charcoal is a manufactured product.
 We can’t get it naturally from foods.
 It comes as a powder or in tablet form.
 The important thing to note is that you trust your source.

 This is why I chose to use and partner with Gut Garden.
 The founder, Lilly – is Gutsy, just like us.

-Gut Garden was founded by Lily Berman Lopez in 2016.
+Lily Berman Lopez founded Gut Garden in 2016.
 Lily suffered from chronic digestive issues which progressively worsened over a period of 10 years.
 They eventually led to other health issues, such as hypothyroidism, chronic hives, blood sugar dysregulation, brain fog, swollen joints, low energy, nutrient deficiencies, and weight gain.
 Despite practicing what she considered to be healthy diet and lifestyle, there was no escaping her chronic digestive issues and the debilitating symptoms, which unfortunately accompanied her condition.